SHRP/shrp.github.io/guide.md

 # Bring Up SHRP

-1. First create a file in root of your device tree `shrp_env.sh`
+1. First create a file in root of your device tree `shrp_env.sh` and add device specific properties.

 ```bash
 # !/bin/bash